NWeis97/master_thesis/README.md

 Master Thesis
 ==============================

-A master thesis project caiming to build a Bayesian Deep Metric Learning model for quantifying uncertainty inn semantic segmentation
+A master thesis project aiming to build a Bayesian Deep Metric Learning model for quantifying uncertainty in image classification

 Project Organization
 ------------